google/in-silico-labeling/data.md

 1. The Rubin Lab at Harvard: Lab work and imaging for Condition A.
 1. The Finkbeiner Lab at Gladstone: Lab work and imaging for Conditions B, C, and D.
 1. Google Accelerated Science: Lab work and imaging for Condition E and preprocessing for Conditions A, B, C, D, and E.

-If you use the data, please cite our paper:

-TODO: Add reference.